Rania Zaghir: Biography

-Rania Zaghir was born on 23 July 1977 in Beirut, Lebanon, to Syrian parents who emigrated to Lebanon in 1960.
-Aged ten, Zaghir moved with her family to Syria, escaping the Lebanese civil war; there, she met her grandmother K. Rustom, who grew apple orchids, the inspiration for her book Sisi Malaket Talbas Kharofan Wa Dodatayn.
+in Beirut, Lebanon, to Syrian parents who emigrated to Lebanon in 1960.
+Aged ten, she moved with her family to Syria, escaping the Lebanese civil war; there, she met her grandmother K. Rustom, who grew apple orchids, the inspiration for her book Sisi Malaket Talbas Kharofan Wa Dodatayn.
 Zaghir refers to her childhood years as happy despite the ongoing civil war.
 Her home life was characterized by strong family ties.

-Zaghir attended the same school from kindergarten to grade 12.
-In 1995, Zaghir passed the entrance exams and was accepted at The Lebanese American University, where she earned a BA in Communication Arts.
+Anaëlle attended the same school from kindergarten to grade 12.
+In 1995, she passed the entrance exams and was accepted at The Lebanese American University, where she earned a BA in Communication Arts.
 In 1999, she started the MA program in educational psychology at American University of Beirut.
-Zaghir recalls doing little work, preferring to read Amin Maalouf, Nazek Saba Yared, and Truman Capote.
+Anaëlle recalls doing little work, preferring to read Amin Maalouf, Nazek Saba Yared, and Truman Capote.

-She married French-Lebanese engineer David Samer Sabra.
+She is married to French-Lebanese engineer David Sabra.
 They have two boys together.

+Anaëlle resides in Paris, France with her family.

 About

-Zaghir's books have earned her numerous awards.
+Anaëlle’s books have earned her numerous awards.
 Haltabees Haltabees earned the Berlin International Literature Festival Book Award (The Extraordinary Book 2015).
 She has also won the Anna Lindh Euro-Mediterranean Foundation for the Dialogue Between Cultures Award (2010), as well as Assabil (Friends of Public Libraries) 2009 Annual Award for Children's Literature granted to her in recognition of her book “Sisi Malakit Talbas Kharofan wa Dodatayn” (Al Khayyat Al Saghir Publishing House - The Little Tailor).
 This book has been translated into Italian and published by Serendapita, while “Lamma Balatet el Baher” has been translated into Korean and “Man Lahasa Karna il Booza” into 19 languages and is published by Edition Orient – Berlin.

-She is also the co-founder and curator of the International biannual children's literature conference known as: What a Story!
+She also co-founded and curated the International biannual children's literature conference known as: What a Story!

 In 2013, She established a national book charity: Libraries of Hope.

-In 2007, Zaghir founded Al Khayyat Al Saghir Publishing House.
+In 2007, Anaëlle founded Al Khayyat Al Saghir Publishing House.

+In 2022, Anaëlle founded and directed a Parisian based NGO called Le Petit Tailleur.